eerielili/kdeltachat/README.md

 Setting `XDG_CURRENT_DESKTOP=GNOME` environment variable has also been reported to help in this case.
 This results in usage of Adwaita icon theme.

+# Credits

+The pinned and muted chat icons are converted to PNG from the [Twemoji](https://twemoji.twitter.com/) font.
+Licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) - Copyright 2020 Twitter, Inc and other contributors.

 # License

 This program is free software: you can redistribute it and/or modify